Extras (TV series): Plot

-Andy Millman (Ricky Gervais) is an aspiring actor who can only find work as an extra, which he calls being a "background artist" as a means of making the work seem more dignified.
-Andy is accompanied on his various projects by his platonic best friend and fellow extra, Maggie Jacobs (Ashley Jensen).
+Andy Millman is an aspiring actor who can only find work as an extra, which he calls being a "background artist" as a means of making the work seem more dignified.
+Andy is accompanied on his various projects by his platonic best friend and fellow extra, Maggie Jacobs.
 Maggie is well-meaning but ditzy, often missing obvious social cues and failing to exhibit appropriate tact and subtlety in conversations.
 Unlike Andy, Maggie has no aspirations toward being anything more than an extra.
-Andy's agent, Darren Lamb (Stephen Merchant), has no real experience in the field of entertainment.
+Andy's agent, Darren Lamb, has no real experience in the field of entertainment.
 He is incompetent, often taking no steps at all to find work for Andy, and even discouraging potential employers from hiring his client due to his flabby physique, age, and lack of acting experience.
 Darren is assisted by former soap opera star Shaun Williamson, who plays himself.
 Lamb frequently tries to undermine Andy by suggesting Williamson (who Lamb refers to by his former EastEnders character name, "Barry") is better suited for various acting roles that are offered to Andy.

 Fed up with life as an extra who is always being cut out of scenes just as he manages to get his face on camera, Andy shamelessly kisses up to celebrities and producers in an effort to try to get screen time or a line of dialogue.
 Although often successful in these endeavours, circumstances always arise that prevent Andy from advancing his career.
 Reasons include celebrities confessing that they have no real power to help, or (more often) Andy inadvertently offending the star which results in his immediate dismissal from the set.
 In the conclusion of season one, Andy delivers a sitcom script he has written to Patrick Stewart, who, in turn, passes it along to the BBC through his production company.
 Andy gets a meeting with BBC comedy producers who greenlight his project and agree to allow him to play the starring role in the show.

 Series Two largely chronicles Andy's frustrations with his sitcom—When the Whistle Blows—which is heavily rewritten by BBC producers, resulting in it being a lowest-common-denominator comedy that relies on a multitude of catchphrases, offensive stereotypes and silly costumes for cheap laughs.
 Although the sitcom is commercially successful, pulling six million weekly viewers, it is a flop with critics who mercilessly bash both it and Andy.
 Andy periodically gets a chance to expand his repertoire in film and on stage but manages to ruin every opportunity that comes his way by either refusing to take direction, or by once again offending bigger stars than himself.